GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 The Development environment is responsible to create pipeline components and make sure there are no issues in the environment, after running the notebook on the development environment you will have a Machine Learning Model deployed that can be viewed on the following link `<https://console.cloud.google.com/vertex-ai/online-prediction>` and a Vertex AI workbench instance that is billed, refer to the [following link](https://cloud.google.com/vertex-ai/pricing#notebooks) for more detailed billing information.

-The non-production environment will result in triggering the pipeline if approved.
+The nonproduction environment will result in triggering the pipeline if approved.
 The vertex pipeline takes about 30 minutes to finish and deploys the model to production environment.

 The production environment will provide an endpoint in the project which you can use to make prediction requests to the Machine Learning Model.